About Eunice

 Business & Licensing Records

-The Texas County Clerk's Office (https://www.texascountymo.gov/county-clerk/) is responsible for registering and maintaining records of businesses operating in Eunice, Missouri.
-This includes sole proprietorships, partnerships, corporations, and limited liability companies.
-Individuals and businesses can search for and access information on registered entities, including their names, addresses, and ownership details, through the clerk's office.
+The Texas County Clerk's Office (https://www.texascountymo.gov/county-clerk/) maintains records for businesses operating in Eunice, Missouri.
+This responsibility covers sole proprietorships, partnerships, corporations, and limited liability companies registered within Texas County.
+Individuals and businesses can search for information on registered entities, including their names, addresses, and ownership details, through the clerk's office.

 Elections & Voter Records

-Eunice, Missouri, voters are served by the Texas County Clerk's Office, which administers all elections in the county.
-The County Clerk's office is located at 100 North Grand Avenue, Houston, MO 65483, and can be reached at (417) 967-2112.
-The office handles voter registration, absentee voting, poll worker recruitment, ballot preparation, and election results certification for all federal, state, county, and local elections.
-Missouri residents can register to vote online through the Missouri Secretary of State's website at https://www.sos.mo.gov/elections/goVoteMissouri/register, or by submitting a paper application to the County Clerk's office.
-Voter registration must be received or postmarked by the fourth Wednesday prior to any election.
-Missouri requires voters to present a form of identification at the polls, including a Missouri driver's license, non-driver's license, military ID, passport, or other government-issued photo ID.
-Since Eunice is an unincorporated community, there are no municipal elections for mayor or city council.
-Instead, Eunice residents vote in county, state, and federal elections.
-County offices appearing on ballots include County Commissioners (three districts, elected to six-year staggered terms), Sheriff, Prosecuting Attorney, County Clerk, Recorder of Deeds, Assessor, Collector, Coroner, and Public Administrator.
-Voters also elect state representatives (Texas County is in Missouri House District 143) and state senators (Senate District 33).
-Eunice residents can find their specific polling location by using the polling place lookup tool at https://voteroutreach.sos.mo.gov/portal/ or by contacting the County Clerk's office.
-In the November 2024 presidential election, Texas County recorded approximately 60-65% voter turnout, with strong support for Republican candidates reflecting the county's conservative political character.
-Looking ahead to the November 3, 2026 general election, Missouri voters will decide several significant races.
-The U.S. Senate seat currently held by Josh Hawley is not up for election in 2026 (his term expires in 2024), but Missouri voters will likely have a gubernatorial election as the governor's term is up in 2024, not 2026.
-However, all 163 seats in the Missouri House of Representatives, roughly half of the 34 Missouri Senate seats, and various county offices will be on the ballot.
-Texas County voters will also decide on any local ballot measures, including potential tax levies for schools, fire districts, or road improvements.
-Absentee voting in Missouri is available for voters who are incapacitated or confined due to illness, absent from their jurisdiction on Election Day, working as an election judge in another jurisdiction, or have religious beliefs or practices that conflict with voting in person.
-Absentee ballot applications must be submitted to the County Clerk's office no later than the second Wednesday prior to the election for mail ballots.
-In-person absentee voting is available at the County Clerk's office beginning the fourth Tuesday before an election.
-Campaign finance records for candidates and committees are maintained by the Missouri Ethics Commission at https://mec.mo.gov and are searchable by candidate name, committee, or election cycle.
-Election results for Texas County are posted on the County Clerk's page and through the Missouri Secretary of State's election results portal at https://enr.sos.mo.gov/.
+Missouri residents can register to vote online through the Missouri Secretary of State's website at https://www.sos.mo.gov/elections/goVoteMissouri/register, or by submitting a paper application to the Texas County Clerk's office.
+Registration must be received or postmarked by the fourth Wednesday before any election.
+At the polls, Missouri law requires voters to present identification such as a Missouri driver's license, non-driver's license, military ID, passport, or other government-issued photo ID.
+Because Eunice is an unincorporated community, there are no municipal elections for mayor or city council.
+Instead, residents participate in county, state, and federal elections.
+County offices on the ballot include County Commissioners from three districts elected to six-year staggered terms, along with Sheriff, Prosecuting Attorney, County Clerk, Recorder of Deeds, Assessor, Collector, Coroner, and Public Administrator.
+Voters also elect state representatives - Texas County falls within Missouri House District 143 - and state senators from Senate District 33.
+Residents can locate their specific polling place using the lookup tool at https://voteroutreach.sos.mo.
+Texas County voters will also weigh in on any local ballot measures, including potential tax levies for schools, fire districts, or road improvements.
+Missouri permits absentee voting for those who are incapacitated or confined due to illness, absent from their jurisdiction on Election Day, working as an election judge in another jurisdiction, or have religious beliefs or practices that conflict with voting in person.
+Absentee ballot applications must reach the Texas County Clerk's office no later than the second Wednesday prior to the election for mail ballots.
+In-person absentee voting begins at the Texas County Clerk's office on the fourth Tuesday before an election.
+Campaign finance records for candidates and committees are maintained by the Missouri Ethics Commission at https://mec.mo.gov and can be searched by candidate name, committee, or election cycle.
+Election results for the county are posted on the Texas County Clerk's page and through the Missouri Secretary of State's election results portal at https://enr.sos.mo.gov/.

 Frequently Asked Questions